AdvayRoongta/airsax/README.md

 3. **Note Playback:** The corresponding recorded saxophone note plays instantly.
 4. **Octave Control:** Your left thumb toggles the octave — just like the real thing.

-In short, Visioneer makes it possible to play a virtual saxophone using only your hands and a webcam.
+In short, this makes it possible to play a virtual saxophone using only your hands and a webcam.

 ---